Szynal/Unity-Shader-Graph-Tutorial/README.md

 Please note that this corresponds to the basic model of a render pipeline for real-time rendering engines.
 Each of the mentioned stages has threads that we will define next:

    ![UV](git-images/pipeline_architecture.png?raw=true "Render pipeline architecture")

+## Application Stage
+The application stage starts at the CPU and is responsible for various operations that occur within a scene, e.g.,
+* Collision detection,
+* Texture animation,
+* Keyboard input,
+* Mouse input, and more.

+Its function is to read the stored data in memory to generate primitives later (e.g. triangles,lines, vertices).
+At the end of the application stage, all this information is sent to the geometry processing phase to generate the vertices’ transformation through matrix multiplication.

 ## What's a Shader?